dev-mas-ud/dev-mas-ud/README.md

 I'm a Front-End Developer specializing in React, Next.js, and TypeScript.
 I build clean, accessible, and high-performance user interfaces that help brands deliver fast, engaging, and scalable web experiences.

 In addition to my front-end expertise, I also have solid full-stack skills in Node.js, Express, Python, and databases such as MongoDB and MySQL.

-This enables me to manage projects end-to-end — from designing smooth UI to building scalable backends.
+This enables me to manage projects end-to-end — from designing smooth user interfaces to building scalable backends.

 ---